-Whether you are interested in having a single skin oil tank or a bunded tank installed on your property, it is important to understand the key differences between the two.
+Whether you are interested in having a single-skin oil tank or a bunded tank installed on your property, it is important to understand the key differences between the two.
 Doing so will allow you to make an informed decision when you come to buy.
-SG Tanks is a renowned supplier of high quality oil tanks to residential, commercial and agricultural premises across the South East.
+SG Tanks is a renowned supplier of high-quality oil tanks to residential, commercial and agricultural premises across the South East.

 We are happy to provide you with guidance and advice on the difference between the two, but if you are looking for more specific help with what might be suitable on your property please don’t hesitate to contact us today by calling 01903 856403.

 It is generally the case that a suitably qualified engineer will need to make a judgement on whether a bunded tank must be installed.
-It’s generally the case that if you wish to have single skin tank you will need to position it within a bund to capture the oil if a spillage was to occur.
+It’s generally the case that if you wish to have a single skin tank you will need to position it within a bund to capture the oil if a spillage was to occur.

 SG Tanks sells a range of both single skin and bunded oil tanks and we would be happy to provide you with details on which would be most suitable for you.
 You can get in contact with us today for more details.